Bassoon

 Viola

-Screening requirements: submit two contrasting selections such as the exposition of a concerto, a sonata movement, a movement of solo Bach, a caprice, or a contemporary piece, totaling 5-8 minutes, without piano.
+Screening requirements (for all levels): Two contrasting selections such as the exposition of a concerto, a sonata movement, a movement of solo Bach, a caprice, or a contemporary piece, totaling 5-8 minutes, without piano.

 Live audition requirements by level: